 Prerequisite: HIST 2302 and senior standing or permission A thematic and capstone course to integrate the student's learning experience in the field of history.
 Topics vary with instructors.
-Complements the course 'The Historian's Craft' and assesses a major's progress.
+Complements the course

 HIST 4485 Special Topics

 Prerequisite: 3 credits global history, 3 credits U.S. history, or permission Courses on topics not usually offered by the department.